swiftlang/swift-evolution/NNNN-floating-point-protocols.md

 ///
 /// The BinaryFloatingPoint protocol refines these requirements and provides
-/// some additional useful operations as well. public protocol FloatingPoint: SignedArithmetic, Comparable, SignedNumber {
+/// some additional useful operations as well. public protocol FloatingPoint: SignedArithmetic, Comparable {

   /// An unsigned integer type that can represent any significand. associatedtype RawSignificand: UnsignedInteger